Rosiak/esphome-tesla-ble/README.md

 ### Vehicle data polling

-There are several key parameters that determine the polling activity as follows:
+There are several parameters that determine the polling activity which are described in the table below.
+The polling engine loops every `update_interval` seconds and, as a minimum, polls the car's VCSEC system.
+All other polls are based on this so that if any of the other parameters are not multiples of `update_interval`, the timings will be longer than expected.
+For example, if `update_interval` is set to 30s and `poll_data_period` is set to 75s, then the effective `poll_data_period` will be 90s.

 | Name | Type | Default | Supported options | Description |
 | --- | --- | --- | --- | --- |